jcoin-maarc/jdc-docs-public/docs/downloading_files.md

 Find below a guide to download data files using the Gen3-client:

-1. Log in to the HEAL Platform at <https://healdata.org/portal/login>.
-Link your accounts to FAIR repositories as described [here](platform_request_access.md#linking-access-to-fair-enabled-repositories).
+1. Log in to the JDC Platform (see how to do this [here](logging-in.md)).

-2. Find and select one or multiple studies of interest on the [Discovery Page](https://healdata.org/portal/discovery).
+2. Find and select one or multiple studies of interest on the [Explorer Page](explorer.md).
 For multiple studies, select "Data Availability" in the top right corner, click “Available”, and choose multiple studies.

 4. Click on the button “Download Manifest".